 Photos of Scuba Claus in the fish tank are hard to take because it’s dark and the glass reflects flashes.
 A dry Santa is available for photos some years at specific times at the entrance to the Aquarium, however, and a wet Scuba Claus can be seen for about a minute upstairs after he gets out of the water.

 Note: Scuba Claus and other photo opportunities with Santa were not available during the 2022/2023 season.
-In years that they do happen, they only take place up to and including Christmas Eve.
+In years that they do happen, they only take place up to and including Christmas Eve most years.
 After December 24th he’s no longer around (as he’s either too busy delivering presents or recuperating from all his hard work).

 Christmas 4D Movies

 A fabulous attraction at the Vancouver Aquarium is the facility’s 4D theatre.
 Fish and other ocean-related shows run throughout the day year-round in other seasons, but from late November until early January the films are Christmas-y.

-Last year featured films at the 4D theatre included the classic 2004 animation the Polar Express featuring the voice of Tom Hanks, and a new adaptation of Rudolph the Red Nosed Reindeer.
+In previous years featured films at the 4D theatre have included the classic 2004 animation the Polar Express featuring the voice of Tom Hanks, and a new adaptation of Rudolph the Red Nosed Reindeer.

 Apart from Santa Claus (up until December 24th), the holiday films and a few Christmas trees, the rest of the Aquarium is pretty much as it is all year.
 There are a few exceptions, however.
 In some years the electric eel display is set up so that when the eel lets out an electric change a festive light shines, and a tank with jellyfish is made to look like a snow globe.